Triggered

 "Triggered" used to be a useful word.

 It was never a good word.
 Nothing that painful can be good.
 But it was useful.
 It was a useful word to describe exposure to stimulus or reminders so painful that, for survivors of trauma and abuse, it can take them right back to the traumatic incident, back to the feelings of horror, terror, shock and grief they experienced - or suppressed - at the time.
-We needed that word.
+We needed that word, and it's been taken away.

 When I was first a member then an online counsellor at a forum for survivors of abuse, we used trigger warnings to warn other members that we were about to discuss painful and difficult things that may cause grief, guilt and flashbacks.
 Letting them know what was up ahead so they could avoid it if they needed to.